nsping13/GAN-Steerability-without-optimization/README.md

 Great circle | 'greatin'
 Small circle | 'smallin'

 For your conveneint we uploaded separate modules for directions and walks.
 Please see modules.py.
+You are invited to take those functions and play in your envoronment.

 ## Running examples